 Current Media Presence

-- 4/1/2016: Dr. Keri discussed how the Endocrine Society is advocating for increased funding for the NIH during the Society’s Annual Meeting.
+- 4/1/2016: Discussed how the Endocrine Society is advocating for increased funding for the NIH during the Society’s Annual Meeting.
 View the interview

-- 2/5/2016: Featured with Nicole Stienmetz (CWRU Biomedical Engineering) on CNBC Africa for their work on detecting Ebola.
+- 2/5/2016: Featured with Nicole Steinmetz (CWRU Biomedical Engineering) on CNBC Africa for their work on detecting Ebola.
 View their story

-- 12/7/2015: Featured with Nicole Stienmetz (CWRU Biomedical Engineering) in National Science Foundation’s online magazine Science Nation for their work in detecting Ebola.
+- 12/7/2015: Featured with Nicole Steinmetz (CWRU Biomedical Engineering) in National Science Foundation’s online magazine Science Nation for their work in detecting Ebola.
 View their work

 - 1/30/2015: A panelist in "From Science to Cancer Cures Panel" in the City Club of Cleveland.
 Check out the panel